 Adding a new contact is the last feature we want to support in our mobile app.
 And luckily, it’s also the easiest.
 We can reuse the concepts (and even some templates) from features we’ve already implemented.
 In particular, adding a new contact is very similar to editing an existing contact.
 Both features need to:

-Since the functionality is so similar, I’m going to summarize the changes here without showing the code.
-Hopefully, you can follow along:
+Since the functionality is so similar, we’ll summarize the changes here without showing the code.

 headerblock to add a new “Add” button.